Who can apply for a grant from the Lilly Foundation?

-- Organizations that discriminate on the basis of race, sex, sexual orientation, age or religion
+- Organizations that discriminate on the basis of race, sex, sexual orientation, gender identity, age or religion

 While certain programs and projects, such as continuing medical education for healthcare providers and community-based patient education programs, do not qualify for funding from the Lilly Foundation, they may qualify for funding from the Lilly Grant Office.
 For additional information about the types of programs and projects funded by the Lilly Grant Office, please visit its website.